BushraAbukarn/Superstore-Profit-Growth-Analysis/README.md

 2. Customer Shipping Method Preferences
 3. Top Performing Products and Categories by Profitability
 4. Low-Performing Products and Sub-Categories by Profitability
-5. Data Merge: Integrating Customer Information Across Tables Using ID
-6. Revenue Analysis by State
+5. Revenue Analysis by State
-7. Top 5 highest-selling products in the region with the highest revenue
+6. Top 5 highest-selling products in the region with the highest revenue
-8. Profit Contribution by Customer Segment
+7. Profit Contribution by Customer Segment

 ### Analysis: